HL7/smart-app-launch/input/pages/app-launch.md

 The app issues an HTTP `POST` to the EHR authorization server's token endpoint URL using content-type `application/x-www-form-urlencoded` as described in section 4.1.3 of [RFC6749](https://tools.ietf.org/html/rfc6749#section-4.1.3).

-For <span class="label label-primary">public apps</span>, authentication not required because a client with no secret cannot prove its identity when it issues a call.
+For <span class="label label-primary">public apps</span>, authentication is not required because a client with no secret cannot prove its identity when it issues a call.
 (The end-to-end system can still be secure because the client comes from a known, https-protected endpoint specified and enforced by the redirect uri.)
 For <span class="label label-primary">confidential